Vern Law: Legacy and honors

 In August 2025, Law was inducted into the Pittsburgh Pirates Hall of Fame, along with Kiki Cuyler and Al Oliver.
-He was the first Pirate to win a Cy Young Award (1960), and remains one of only two Pirates to do so, along with Doug Drabek (1990).
+He was the first Pirate to win a Cy Young Award (1960), and remains one of only three Pirates to do so, along with Doug Drabek (1990) and Paul Skenes (2025).
 In 1965, he also won the Lou Gehrig Award and Associated Press NL Comeback Player of the Year Award.
 On being inducted into the Pirates Hall of Fame, the 95-year old Law called it "'the capstone of my career'".
 At the time of his induction, he was the 11th oldest living Major League player.

 After winning the World Series in 1960, a parade was held in Law's honor in Boise, Idaho.
 There was also a "Vern Law Appreciation Dinner" that day, and Idaho Governor Robert E. Smylie proclaimed it "Vern Law Day in Idaho".
 Team owner Bing Crosby sent a message to be read to the crowd that day, "'Bless the deacon for me and tell him all walks are forgiven.
 Wish I could be there.
 Bing.'"

 Law was known as a "control pitcher", who carefully studied opposing hitters and relied on a good sinker and changeup.
 He is 106th in Major League history in bases on balls per nine innings (2.0109) (through the 2025 season).
 He was an above-average hitting pitcher.
 He had a career lifetime batting average of .216, with 11 home runs, 35 doubles, 7 triples, 90 runs batted in (RBI), 96 runs scored, 191 hits, 41 bases on balls and a .563 OPS.
 He struck out 179 times in 1,003 plate appearances.
 He hit .344 in 1951 (32 at bats) and .311 in 1962 and 1964 (45 and 61 at bats respectively).
 In 1958, he had two home runs and 12 RBI; and five doubles and 13 RBI in 1954.

 Law was known to his teammates to be a devout member of The Church of Jesus Christ of Latter-day Saints, and they nicknamed him “Deacon” and “Preacher”.
 Law's Pirates teammates respected him and his adherence to his religious beliefs.
 In the locker room, he was located near pitcher Bob Veale and catcher Del Crandall, who were more likeminded with Law in how they lived their lives than the rowdier players on the team.
 National League umpire Stan Landes once ejected Law from a game, while Law was sitting on the Pirates' bench.
 In his later reporting the basis for this ejection, Landes made clear it was not because Law was participating with his teammates in using abusive language toward Landes, but because Landes wanted to prevent Law from having to hear such language.